doplab/soar-tp/week12/README.md

 We can either create a new Java Application or a Web Application.
 For this exercise session, we will go for a Web Application.
 Create a new Web project called `SimpleCalculatorClient`.
 To create a new WebService client, Right-click on your project > New > Other > Web Services > Web Service Client.
-In the `Project` input, select your project.
+In the `Project` input, select your project, then click on `Finish`.
 <img src="https://github.com/doplab/soar-tp/blob/master/week12/images/WSclient.png?raw=True" alt="Create a WS Client">

+Now, you have to create new Servlet to make a request to the Web Service.
+You can call it `ClientServlet`